LeanKhan/jumga/README.md

 [ ] Show individual product... well
 [ ] Improve SPEED and RESPONSE TIMES
 [ ] Make very pretty
+[ ] Add homepage, with directions and shop showcase

 **stretch goals**
 Features or plans that are not essential, but are cool and more challenging :)

 [ ] Use virtual host to make shops like this: 'my-shop.jumga.store' (??? hopefully ???)

+---

+Disclaimer: On the 9th of January I was curious so I searched the web and Github for 'Jumga' related stuff.
+I didn't gain much excecpt converting local currencies from USD and I had already gone pretter far by then you can check my commits.
+Sorry, forgive me.

+---